ultralytics/ultralytics/docs/modes/predict.md

 | `masks`      | `bool`          | Whether to plot the masks.                                                     | `True`        |
 | `probs`      | `bool`          | Whether to plot classification probability                                     | `True`        |

-You can copy and paste this into your Markdown file or editor, and it will render as a table.

 ## Streaming Source `for`-loop